Kapranov/taxgig_2020/apps/chat/README.md

 ## Doing

-- As a `ChatRoom` I can notify of new messages to all the subscribed `UserSession`s
+- The module `ChatRooms` should be reorganized like the `UserSessions`

 ## Todo

-- The module `ChatRooms` should be reorganized like the `UserSessions`
+- `Chat.Web.WebSocketController` should collaborate only with `UserSessions`
-- Enhancement: Think if it could be useful to use `Mox` instead of `Mock`
   - As a `UserSession` I can join a chatroom
   - As a `UserSession` I can send messages to a chatroom
+  - At the end we can remove the `ChatRooms` as a collaborator
-- Think about to rename or remove `UserSessions.send` (it could be renamed in `UserSessions.notify` ???)
+- Enhancement: Think if it could be useful to use `Mox` instead of `Mock` renamed in `UserSessions.notify` ???)
 - We may have to think to store the `user_id` of the user in the `state` of the `Chat.Web.WebSocketController`